-Opinion

-We have audited the financial statements of Mesaieed Petrochemical Holding Company Q.P.S.C. (the "Company") which comprise the statement of financial position as at 31 December 2023, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a material accounting policy information.
+Our Opinion We have audited the financial statements of Mesaiced Petrochemical Holding Company Q.P.S.C. (the "Company") which comprise the statement of financial position as at December 31, 2023, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the group as at 31 December 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS Accounting Standards) (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the group as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS Accounting Standards) (IFRSs).